Female Leadership Development & Emotional Intelligence at DELL

-Using the most scientifically-validated EI assessment available we measured the interaction between participants and their environment.
+Using the most robust & scientifically-validated EI assessment available we measured the interaction between participants and their environment.
 The power of the instrument is in how the 15 Subscales pinpoint a person’s behaviors and the motivations behind those behaviors.
 We assessed each member individually and the team as a whole.

 The EQ Score shown in the chart, is measured as a percentage of the total EQ.

 The assessment is designed to detect strengths, as well as “blind spots” or emotional conditioning barriers, that may be preventing members from achieving peak performance and productivity.
 A person who is too stress tolerant and low on emotional self-awareness may lack the capacity to recognize stress triggers and be short of skills to prevent the onset of burnout.
 He or she may not have the correct coping mechanisms to generate energy or excitement about his or her work and life.

 Core values support the vision, shape the culture and reflect what the company stands for.
 They are the essence of the company’s identity.
 Almost every company has them.
 But are employees’ behaviors aligned to those values?
 We use the Values Gap to measure that and offer concrete recommendations to streamline behaviors with values.

 At DELL behaviors were measured against Dell’s Values with the following outcomes: